caubut-charter/matter-rpi4-nRF52840-dongle/docs/source/first_steps/getting_started.rst

    .. warning::

-      If the boot medium is an external USB SSD, make sure to plug it in through the powered USB 3.0 hub to a USB 3.0 (blue) port on the RPi.
+      If the boot medium is an external USB 3.0 SSD, make sure to plug it in through the powered USB 3.0 hub to a USB 3.0 (blue) port on the RPi.
 This ensures the nRF52840 dongles have enough power and the USB SSD has maximum throughput.
 Briefly disconnect the hub from the RPi when first powering it on to ensure it doesn't use the hub for power.
-Restore the hub's connection to the RPi a couple seconds after powering the RPi so it can boot off the external USB SSD.  **Software initiated reboots do not have this requirement.**
+Restore the hub's connection to the RPi a couple seconds after powering the RPi so it can boot off the external USB 3.0 SSD.  **Software initiated reboots do not have this requirement.**

 #.
 Once booted, SSH into the RPi from the Linux Desktop/Desktop PC.
-If the hostname was change, the RPi can be reached via :code:`<hostname>.local`, otherwise, it should be reachable via :code:`raspberrypi.local`.
+If the hostname was changed, the RPi can be reached via :code:`<hostname>.local`, otherwise, it should be reachable via :code:`raspberrypi.local`.
 If multiple RPis are on the LAN, check the LAN's router for the correct IP address.

    ::